Matthew Sorley

 What Else Have I Been Up To?

 It’s important to provide opportunities for students to acquire and refine the skills that enhance employability.
 One avenue involves supplementing traditional courses with community service learning, work experiences, and other activities outside the classroom.
 For several years I served as the inaugural Experiential Learning Chair, which I regarded as a teaching bridge between students looking to gain experience and those with opportunities to share.
-I also worked with our Practicum in Psychology students, who were combining their academic studies with experience in applied environments such as community agencies, hospitals, government, or other organizations.

-Before that I served as Undergraduate Chair and collaborated with our talented faculty and award-winning staff to develop a) a co-op option for our B.A.
-(Honours) students; b) our concentrations, which afford students an opportunity to explore an area of Psychology in-depth, while receiving a formal designation on their degree; and c) The Psychology Undergraduate Research Event (PURE), a celebration of student achievement in which 4th-year undergraduate students share their honours research via poster presentations.
+Before that I served as Undergraduate Chair and collaborated with our talented faculty and award-winning staff to develop a) a co-op option for our Psychology students; b) our concentrations, which afford students an opportunity to explore an area of Psychology in-depth, while receiving a formal designation on their degree; and c) The Psychology Undergraduate Research Event (PURE), a celebration of student achievement in which 4th-year undergraduate students share their honours research via poster presentations.

 Where Was I Before Carleton?